Sustainability in aquaculture

 As a global technology supplier to the aquaculture industry, sustainability is part of everything we do throughout our business.
 Through an increased focus on sustainability and biology, ScaleAQ has assumed a clear role in ensuring the development of technology on the terms of biology and the environment.

 ScaleAQ aims to be a knowledge-based advisor to the aquaculture industry, and our products include documentation and follow-up that helps to ensure our customers can create added value.
-This is done through efficiency, reporting and increasing levels of information.
+This is done through efficiency, reporting and increased information flow.

 Good environmental, social and governance (ESG) principles are key to all activities undertaken by ScaleAQ, and we have tied our work to the UN’s Sustainable Development Goals.
 For the team at ScaleAQ, sustainability is about the future.
 We have to take care of the earth’s limited resources.
 We have to manage them in the best possible way without destroying opportunities for future generations.